 Electronic alert systems are activated by pressing the fire/alert button.
-The individual fire/alert system will show if the alert in question is internal only.
-If nothing else is indicated, the alert is external.
+The individual fire/alert system will show whether the alert in question is internal or external.

 Internal:

 An alarm will sound in the building only, and the fire service or other authority will not be alerted.